Shinoa-Fores/bip0032sbcl/README.md

 1QBTyb15HZskDsucGK9u69mDeNc7bytGxL
 8

-7. Use the extended private key from Step 3 to generate 3 btc wif/address pairs (starting at index 5).
+Step 7.
+Use the extended private key from Step 3 to generate 3 btc wif/address pairs (starting at index 5).
 The three wif/address pairs are given over 6 lines (wif, then address).
 The final line is the next unused index.
 Note that the addresses correspond to those